Editorial: Metabolic Mediators and Synapses: Linking Body Periphery to Neural Plasticity

 Starting from these interesting functional parallels between metabolic hormones and neurotrophins, this Research Topic has the goal of providing an update on the rapidly developing field of the interaction between metabolism and brain plasticity.

 Understanding how hormones interact with hypothalamic circuits is the primary target of research on brain-metabolism interactions.
-In this regard, Dos-Santos and colleagues used multi-electrode array and patch-clamp recordings plus single-cell rtPCR to elucidate how ghrelin can regulate the activity of the paraventricular hypothalamic nucleus, leading to decreased secretion of TRH and CRH (Dos-Santos et al., 2018).
-Their results fit into the general picture delineated by Serrenho et al., who discuss the effects of ghrelin on synaptic plasticity of the integrated feeding behavior regulatory system, composed of brain regions controlling homeostasis, motivation and memory (Serrenho et al., 2019).
+In this regard, dos-Santos et al. used multi-electrode array and patch-clamp recordings plus single-cell rtPCR to elucidate how ghrelin can regulate the activity of the paraventricular hypothalamic nucleus, leading to decreased secretion of TRH and CRH.
+Their results fit into the general picture delineated by Serrenho et al., who discuss the effects of ghrelin on synaptic plasticity of the integrated feeding behavior regulatory system, composed of brain regions controlling homeostasis, motivation and memory.

 An apparently secondary target of metabolic hormones is the hippocampus, the brain's hub for formation and recall of episodic memories.
-As discussed by Harvey and McGregor, leptin exerts neurotrophin-like actions on this structure, by enhancing synaptic plasticity and, in turn, learning and memory.
-The implications of this idea extend to brain pathology, namely age-related cognitive decline and Alzheimer's disease, whose severity can be exacerbated by leptin insufficiency or resistance (McGregor and Harvey, 2018).
+As discussed by McGregor and Harvey, leptin exerts neurotrophin-like actions on this structure, by enhancing synaptic plasticity and, in turn, learning and memory.
+The implications of this idea extend to brain pathology, namely age-related cognitive decline and Alzheimer's disease, whose severity can be exacerbated by leptin insufficiency or resistance (McGregor and Harvey).
 This hypothesis is in accordance with data showing that a hyperlipidic diet leads to impaired plasticity (Spinelli et al., 2017) and leptin resistance in the hippocampus (Mainardi et al., 2017).

 Insulin also takes part in the enlarging network of interactions that maintains neural circuit homeostasis (Mainardi et al., 2015).
-Indeed, Goncalves et al. provide an overview on the relationship between insulin and Tau protein, and on their implications for tauopathy and Alzheimer's disease (Goncalves et al., 2019).
-Accordingly, a dietary regimen centered on a high intake of fats is now recognized to negatively affect hippocampal function, as highlighted in the review by Del Olmo and Ruiz-Gayo (Del Olmo and Ruiz-Gayo, 2018).
+Indeed, Gonçalves et al. provide an overview on the relationship between insulin and Tau protein, and on their implications for tauopathy and Alzheimer's disease.
+Accordingly, a dietary regimen centered on a high intake of fats is now recognized to negatively affect hippocampal function, as highlighted in the review by Del Olmo and Ruiz-Gayo.

 An apparently straightforward development of all these findings is the design of therapies aimed at counteracting neurodegeneration by restoring metabolic hormone-associated signaling in the brain.
-Indeed, Sanguinetti et al. first demonstrate that a hyperlipidic diet worsens the severity of the phenotype in the 3xTg mouse model of Alzheimer's disease, and then that intranasal insulin treatment attenuates the signs of neurodegeneration, in addition to ameliorating metabolic dysregulation (Sanguinetti et al., 2019).
+Indeed, Sanguinetti et al. first demonstrate that a hyperlipidic diet worsens the severity of the phenotype in the 3xTg mouse model of Alzheimer's disease, and then that intranasal insulin treatment attenuates the signs of neurodegeneration, in addition to ameliorating metabolic dysregulation.
 However, metabolic hormones activate multiple signaling pathways with possible opposite effects on synaptopathy.
-Cisternas et al. suggest the feasibility of a more precise approach, by using a Wnt inhibitor, andrographolipide, whose administration to the J20 mouse AD model ameliorated both metabolic and cognitive aspects of the disease (Cisternas PA).
+Cisternas et al. suggest the feasibility of a more precise approach, by using a Wnt inhibitor, andrographolipide, whose administration to the J20 mouse AD model ameliorated both metabolic and cognitive aspects of the disease.